Brunswick Christian Recovery Center

-The BCRC Men's Program is a 16 week recovery process that incorporates a faith based recovery theory, the 12-step process as laid out by Alcoholics Anonymous and Celebrate Recovery, and educational benefits provided through Brunswick Community College.
+The BCRC Men’s Program is a 18 to 30 week recovery process that incorporates a faith based recovery theory, the 12-step process as laid out by Alcoholics Anonymous and Celebrate Recovery, and educational benefits provided through Brunswick Community College.
 This all-encompassing program joins the strengths and benefits from many aspects of what a successful life in recovery looks like: regular church attendance, group and individual therapy, and healthy work ethic development activities.
 These activities include community service, leadership training and application, and paid work opportunities through our WRP program that will allow every graduate to depart from the program with some level of financial gain to assist with the initial cost of a more independent living situation.

 Phase I of the Program